 Summer 2022 Engagements

 In July alone, there were 38 workshops that engaged over 400 people.
 Teams were invited to bring workshops to coalition meetings, community tables, and advocacy organizations, in addition to regular standing sessions hosted by the KCRHA.
 Engagements focused on geography, with workshops held for North King County, East King County, and South King County and then independent workshops held for each Seattle Council district.
+Please note that due to an unexpected weather emergency, which required an all-hands-on-deck response from KCRHA and providers, the District 1 sub-regional planning workshop had only 4 participants; and only two represented providers (one outside City limits).
+Efforts to reschedule were unsuccessful.
+Therefore, the information about programs/services in West Seattle and South Park likely contains significant gaps.
 In addition, workshops were held based on program types and topics, including Outreach, Emergency Shelter, Transitional Housing, Permanent Supportive Housing, Equity-based Procurement Processes, Contract Monitoring, and System Performance.
 Beyond program types, workshops were also held specifically with the Washington State Lived Experience Coalition (LEC), and members of the LEC also participated in other workshops.
 This was an intentional step to ensure that the work was abiding by the Theory of Change.

 During this phase of engagement, KCRHA staff learned key information on how to direct operations and strategy moving forward.